rukai/File-Time-Capsule/readme.md

 Needs the following packages installed:

+*   Python3
-*   python3
+*   SQLite (Python3 binding)
-*   sqlite
+*   Tornado (Python3)

 ## Usage

-Simply run the server.py script.
-Thats it!
+First run `./generateDB.py`, then run `./server.py`.

-It serves to port 8080 by default so you will need to reroute to port 80 or change some code if you want to run in production.
+It serves to port 8080 by default so you will need to reroute to port 80 or change some code + run under root if you want to run in production.

 ## Licence